Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Introduction

-The best kind of smearing is thus if there were very few non-empty intersections between the translates $s.\Ue$, where a bound would follow as long as we could arrage for $\Lambda^2$ to be large compared with the size of the support of $\tau$, but unfortunately that is too got to hope fore.
-Thankfully with better geometric and spectral arguments than the naive one given above one requires less stringent control over the intersections.
-For increasingly sophisticated implementations of this strategy see \cite{RudnickSarnak:Conj_QUE,LindenstraussBourgain:SL2_Ent,SilbermanVenkatesh:AQUE_Ent,BrooksLindenstrauss:OneHecke,ShemTov:OnePlaceHighRank}, all in settings where $U$ is a piece of an orbit $xL$ for a subgroup $L$.
-Then an intersection between $s.\Ue$ and $\Ue$ (say) implies that $s$ is $O(\epsilon)$-close to the bounded neighbourhood $xU U^{-1} x^{-1}$ in $xLx^{-1}$; choosing the $s$ in the support of of $\tau$ to have sufficiently small denominators relative to $\epsilon$ then forces all the $s\in\SL_2(\Q(i))$ causing the intersections to jointly be contained in a single conjugate of $L$.
-If $L$ is very small (e.g. is a torus) or if the lattice $\Gamma$ is chosen so that the rational points must generate a torus, there will be very few intersections; it is sometimes even possible to choose the support of $\tau$ to avoid them entirely.
+The best kind of smearing is thus if there were very few non-empty intersections between the translates $s.\Ue$, where a bound would follow as long as we could arrange for $\Lambda^2$ to be large compared with the size of the support of $\tau$.
+That is too much to hope for, but with better geometric and spectral arguments one requires less stringent control over the intersections.
+For various implementations of this strategy see \cite{RudnickSarnak:Conj_QUE,LindenstraussBourgain:SL2_Ent,SilbermanVenkatesh:AQUE_Ent,BrooksLindenstrauss:OneHecke,ShemTov:OnePlaceHighRank}, all in settings where $U$ is a piece of an orbit $xL$ for a subgroup $L$.
+Then an intersection between $s.\Ue$ and $\Ue$ (say) implies that $s$ is $O(\epsilon)$-close to the bounded neighbourhood $U U^{-1}$ in $xLx^{-1}$ and if $\tau$ is such that the elements $s$ in its support have sufficiently small denominators relative to $\epsilon$ then all the $s$ causing the intersections are jointly contained in a single conjugate of $L$.
+For certain kinds of groups $L$ (e.g. tori) this implies that there will be very few intersections.
+There are also exceptional cases ("division algebras of prime degree", see \cite[Prop.\ 4.10]{SilbermanVenkatesh:AQUE_Ent}) where the lattice $\Gamma$ is such that even for larger groups $L$ the set of $s\in\Gamma$ which create an intersection jointly generate a torus and again there are few intersections.